BonsonW/slorado/README.md

 On OS X : brew install zlib
 ```

+A minimum g++ version of 5.4 is required for CPU or CUDA versions due to libtorch.
+For CUDA version, you need the cuda toolkit installed.

 ### 2. Downloading Models

 Download fast, high accuracy, and super accuracy simplex basecalling models (dna_r10.4.1_e8.2_400bps_fast@v4.2.0, dna_r10.4.1_e8.2_400bps_hac@v4.2.0 and dna_r10.4.1_e8.2_400bps_hac@v4.2.0).
 We have tested slorado only on these models.